AdobeDocs/marketo.de-DE/help/marketo/product-docs/additional-apps/seo/keywords/seo-add-remove-columns-from-your-keywords-view.md

    ![](assets/image2014-9-18-13-3a37-3a42.png)

-   Fantastisch!
-Sie haben jetzt Ihre Suchbegriffs-Ansicht angepasst.
+   Fantastisch Sie haben jetzt Ihre Suchbegriffs-Ansicht angepasst.

    ![](assets/image2014-9-18-13-3a37-3a46.png)